Georges Watin

-Georges Watin (10 May 1923 – 19 February 1994), nicknamed la Boîteuse ("The [Female] Limper"), was an Algerian-born French agricultural manager and militant activist of the counter-revolutionary Organisation armée secrète.
+Georges Watin (10 May 1923 – 19 February 1994), nicknamed la Boîteuse ("the Limper" (Note: Watin's nickname of la Boîteuse is the feminine form of the term; the masculine form is le Boiteux, which is associated with Charles II of Naples.)), was an Algerian-born French agricultural manager and militant activist of the counter-revolutionary Organisation armée secrète.
 He was involved in torture, murder, bombings and assassination attempts, including against French president Charles de Gaulle.
 His plans and actions were a major inspiration for events depicted in Frederick Forsyth's début novel, The Day of the Jackal, in which he called Watin "The most dangerous man in the room".

 Biography

-He was born in Aïn Defla ("Duperré" to French colonists), where his father was an army colonel.
+Watin was born in Aïn Defla ("Duperré" to French colonists), where his father was an army colonel.
 He gained the nickname la Boîteuse because of a pronounced limp from a childhood accident.
 A landowner, he studied agronomy and managed an agricultural property in Arib ("Littré" to colonialists), on the Mitidja plain.
 He violently opposed the movement towards independence for Algeria and expressed such views as a member of the L'Union française nord-africaine (UFNA), founded by local vineyard owner Robert Martel in 1955.

-At the end of 1956, he took part in the kidnapping, torture and murder of an Algerian tobacconist, Mohamed Chaouche, suspected of collecting funds for the Algerian independence group, the Front de Libération Nationale (FLN).
+At the end of 1956, Watin took part in the kidnapping, torture and murder of an Algerian tobacconist, Mohamed Chaouche, suspected of collecting funds for the Algerian independence group, the Front de Libération Nationale (FLN).
 In January 1957, he organized an assassination attempt with a bazooka against general Raoul Salan, commander-in-chief in Algeria, because of his perceived weakness in the fight against the FLN.
 He was imprisoned.
 UFNA merged with the Mouvement populaire du 13-Mai and Martel replaced general Lionel-Max Chassin as its leader, steering it towards resentment against the French Fourth Republic and Gaulliste politics.
 In 1959, after his release, Watin bought a brewery in Algiers, where Colonial militants would meet secretly.
 Following his involvement in the insurrection known as La semaine des barricades in January 1960, he was expelled from Algeria because of suspected bomb attacks.
 He had gained a fearsome reputation, mutilating his victims – following a grim tribal tradition from North Africa – by collecting their ears in jars.

 On 8 January 1961, a referendum on self-determination in Algeria had been supported by 75% of voters in France and 70% in Algeria.
 Watin had been detained on his arrival in Paris at the Hôpital Beaujon.
-He was released and stayed with an uncle in Rueil-Malmaison before going underground to continue shooting and bomb attacks, this time in metropolitan France from April to November 1961 as part of the Organisation armée secrète, a far-right terror organisation formed from militant networks of the Algerian War after the 1961 referendum.
+He was released and stayed with an uncle in Rueil-Malmaison before going underground to continue shooting and bomb attacks, this time in metropolitan France from April to November 1961 as part of the Organisation armée secrète (OAS), a far-right terror organisation formed from militant networks of the Algerian War after the 1961 referendum.
 Ironically, its chief was his previous assassination target, general Salan.
 On 3 July 1962, after a referendum in Algeria, de Gaulle declared Algeria's independence after over 99% voted for it with a turnout of over 90%.